rust-embedded/book/src/static-guarantees/index.md

 When applied to embedded programs these *static checks* can be used, for example, to enforce that configuration of I/O interfaces is done properly.
-For instance, one can design an API where is only possible to initialize a serial interface by first configuring the pins that will be used by the interface.
+For instance, one can design an API where it is only possible to initialize a serial interface by first configuring the pins that will be used by the interface.

 One can also statically check that operations, like setting a pin low, can only